Introduction:

 the I40 downtown has large variety of local restaurants.

-not visit them but there are several local tourist attractions like Route 66
+There are several local tourist attractions like Route 66

 Museum, Powerhouse Visitors Center, Locomotive Park, featuring a 1928 steam